-You’ll need enough space under the floor, too, to allow waste pipe for your loo to run at a pitch of at least 18mm.
+You’ll need enough space under the floor, too.
+This is to allow the waste pipe for your loo to run at a pitch of at least 18mm.

-Also make sure you have enough floor-to-ceiling height – at least 1.8m – so tall guests won’t have to stand a bit funny when washing their hands.
+Also make sure you have enough floor-to-ceiling height – at least 1.8m.
+This is so tall guests won’t have to stand a bit funny when washing their hands.

 Sort out the (water) supplies

 Aka the messy part, as you will have to pull up the floors.

 Try to install your cloakroom as close as possible to the sewer outside.
 The waste pipe from the toilet should be as short as it can be.